 Most of the decisions that we make on a daily basis are simple to make because they don’t carry a lot of risk.
 Decision making becomes challenging when we feel that something important is at stake and we don’t know how to process the information.
-These five guidelines will help you decide whether or not to take a leap of faith whenever you find yourself at crucial junctures in your life.
+These five guidelines will help you decide whether or not a risk is worth taking and if you should take a leap of faith.
 (Estimated reading time: 6 minutes)

 “There are risks and costs to action.
 But they are far less than the long range risks of comfortable inaction.”— John F. Kennedy

 As soon as you open your eyes in the morning, you’re faced with making a host of decisions.
 Most of them are low-stakes such as choosing what to wear to work, purchasing a pack of chewing gum, etc.